dasch-swiss/dsp-api/docs/05-internals/development/intellij-config.md

 ## Use IntelliJ IDEA's Run/Debugger Configuration with Knora

 First, you need to create an application configuration to run or debug a code.
-Here the configuration is explained using a test as an example, but similarly the application configuaration of InteliJ can also be used for building the webapi.
+Here the configuration is explained using a test as an example, but similarly the application configuration of InteliJ can be used for building the webapi.

 To run a specific test in a command line using Bazel, you would need to give the path of the test relative to its package as defined in the `BUILD.bazel` of the package.
-For example, to run the test  `GravsearchTypeInspectorSpec`, in the command line you would need to enter the `bazel test //webapi/src/test/scala/org/knora/webapi/messages/util/search:GravsearchTypeInspectorSpec`.
+For example, to run the test  `GravsearchTypeInspectorSpec` in the command line, you would need to enter `bazel test //webapi/src/test/scala/org/knora/webapi/messages/util/search:GravsearchTypeInspectorSpec`.
   Now to run or debug the same test and its underlying code in InteliJ, a new configuration should be set up: